 Including the two additional Units, students will study 16 credits worth of Units in each year.
+Each semester will have 8 credits.
 The weighting of these Units will depend on the relationship of the relevant Unit to others in terms of prior knowledge needed and/or complementary knowledge.